moaidmoatasem/kashier_challenge/README.md

 -To block sending to the BE as long as not matching the FE validations (to disable the sign up button)

 ## Challenges
-**Capcha** will never be automated!, as long as it is a production env. so it's acceptable but is should get disabled on other testing/staging enviroment in order to run our autmated test efficiently.
+**Capcha** will never be automated!, as long as it is a production env. so it's acceptable but is should get disabled on other testing/staging enviroment in order to run our autmated test efficiently; this could be manipulated through API signup request

 ## Happy Scenario Video